-The scheme as proposed would be acceptable when related to the properties on Cravendale Avenue, Charles Street and North Valley Business Park.
+The scheme would be acceptable when related to the properties on Cravendale Avenue, Charles Street and North Valley Business Park.
 The properties in these areas are distanced sufficiently to result in negligible implications regarding effects on amenity.
 The effects on the visual amenity of the area are mitigated from the existing nature of the area with wooded areas providing screening for much of the development.
-The slight losses of amenity green space are justified as they are to be replaced by a better provision in terms of quality in a suitable location; the development therefore complies with Policy ENV1 of the Pendle Borough Council Local Plan Part 1: Core Strategy (2011-2030).
+The slight losses of amenity green space are justified as they are to be replaced by a better provision in terms of quality in a suitable location.
+The number of parking spaces proposed is necessary to facilitate the intended use of the site.
+The development therefore complies with Policies ENV1 and ENV2 of the Pendle Borough Council Local Plan Part 1: Core Strategy (2011-2030) and Policies 14 and 31 of the Saved Replacement Local Plan.